gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 ### `Operator ->`

+`->` operator has two uses - as a function definition operator and key-value initializer for maps.

 To organize code better than a flat sequence of operations, one can define functions.
 Definition is correct if has the following form